mehrvarz/rtcchat/README.md

 Establish p2p connection
 ------------------------

-Open Firefox on two devices and browse to:
+Open two instances of Firefox and browse to:

 	https://{hostaddr}:8077/rtcchat